What is Music about?

 Through music, ākonga can develop a deeper understanding of themselves, and explore different contexts and kaupapa.
 Music can be a waka for ākonga to connect with their whakapapa and engage with contexts, spirituality, emotions, and the ideas of others.
 They can build confidence as artists by bringing their own experiences and cultures to their music making.

-In Music, it is anticipated that ākonga ways of being in the world are harnessed to shape teaching, learning, and assessment.
+In Music, teaching, learning, and assessment can be designed to harness the interests and aspirations of ākonga and their ways of being in the world.
 The experiences, knowledges, values, and worldviews of ākonga within te ao Māori and the Pacific region are integral to musical understanding and engagement in this subject.
 This means that a wide and inclusive range of musical concepts will be visible and drawn upon within teaching and learning programmes.

 Ākonga can learn about music as a language, with its own structures, elements, and symbols.
 They will build an understanding of how music forms and musical engagement within te ao Māori are guided by tikanga.
 Similarly, music forms and musical engagement by Pacific peoples are informed by Pacific worldviews and values.
 They will also learn to express and interpret ideas within diverse creative, technological, and cultural frameworks.
 This can include exploring music concepts related to various music contexts.